robert-j-webb/stackedit/safe eval.md

 Your junior (and senior) developers are writing XSS bugs right now, without using eval at all.

 Eval is unsafe, but so is writing to the DOM without unescaping.
 We know that it's dangerous, but very frequently we do that - for example allowing a user to have a link in their bio, or when a user uploads an image to a server and then it is rendered.
-Both of these inputs are sanitized, so we can feel safe about using them.
+Both of these inputs are sanitized, so we can be sure that they won't cause a vulnerability.
 Markdown, which this blog post is written in, is compiled to HTML, sanitized, and then injected into the DOM.

 If we can find a way to write a sanitizer for Markdown, then we can find a way to write a sanitizer for Safe Eval.
 It's true that it needs tests, it will need to be battle hardened and it will need to be an open source project that people can trust.